-CAREGIVER: It is very important to have someone who can assist you with getting around and taking your medications for at least a few days after you go home.
+CAREGIVER: It is very important to have someone who can assist you with getting around and taking your medications for at least a few days after you go home, longer for some reconstructive surgeries.

 NAUSEA: You may experience nausea during the first three to four days.
 If needed, take an anti-nausea pill one hour before taking your pain medications or antibiotics, and take your pain tablets with food.